Statewide Lionfish Control Efforts

 - Organize a lionfish removal event from an area where spearfishing is otherwise prohibited.

-- Lionfish have become a popular food fish.
+Lionfish have become a popular food fish throughout their invaded range!
 The fillets are firm, white, and flakey in texture and have a mild, non-fishy taste that is comparable to snapper, black sea bass, or hogfish.

-- While the spines of lionfish do contain venom, the flesh of a lionfish is not venomous or poisonous.
+While the spines of lionfish do contain venom, the flesh of a lionfish is not venomous or poisonous, making it completely safe to eat!

-- Lionfish can be found at many restaurants, seafood markets, and grocery stores across Florida.
-View a list of restaurants that previously or currently serve lionfish.
+Lionfish can be found at many restaurants, seafood markets, and grocery stores across Florida.
+Click here to see a list of restaurants that previously or currently serve lionfish.

 Help educate others to increase awareness about invasive lionfish and their effects on native species and habitats.